xlbbb517/Video-Analyzer-on-Azure/README.md

+The current repo is divided into two parts: UI and API.
+Please enter the corresponding folders for more details.

 # Video Analyzer on Azure

 A comprehensive AI-powered video analysis solution on Azure.
 This application enables intelligent video content analysis through frame extraction, audio transcription, and multimodal AI processing.